Nov Passenger vehicle sales dip 19% YoY due to chip crisis; lowest in 7 yrs: SIAM

-Passenger vehicle wholesales in India fell by 18.60 per cent year-on-year (YoY) in November as they remained strained due to the global shortage of semiconductors, auto industry body SIAM said on Friday.
+Passenger vehicle wholesales in India fell by 18.60 per cent year-on-year (YoY) in November as the semiconductor paucity continued to affect vehicle production and consecutive deliveries to dealer partners, auto industry body SIAM said on Friday.

 Passenger vehicle sales last month stood at 215,626 units, as compared to 264,898 units in the year-ago period.